-Dr. William A. Graber and the Bariatric Surgery Program at MVHS have performed thousands of metabolic and weight loss surgeries since the program's inception in 2002.
-The program is located at the St. Luke’s Campus of Faxton St. Luke's Healthcare, an affiliate of MVHS, in Utica, New York.
-The program maintains the highest standards in surgical techniques and practice standardization, which has resulted in a dependable program with excellent outcomes.
+Dr. William Graber and the Bariatric Surgery Program at the Mohawk Valley Health System (MVHS) have performed thousands of metabolic and weight loss surgeries since 2002.
+The program, which is located at the St. Luke’s Campus, is a Metabolic and Bariatric Surgery Accredited Quality Improvement Program (MBSAQIP) Accredited – Comprehensive Center.
+The MBSAQIP designation ensures we maintain the highest standards in surgical techniques and practice standardization, which has resulted in a dependable program with excellent outcomes.

 MVHS offers some of the most well established metabolic/weight loss operations – the Roux-en-Y Gastric Bypass, the Gastric Sleeve, and management/removal or revision of Adjustable Gastric Bands.